CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 This step requires the following :

-* An application guid of the application which needs to be resynced. <u>This application must exist in AIP Console</u>.
+* An application name of the application which needs to be resynced. <u>This application must exist in AIP Console</u>.

 This step will perform the following actions :